Where to begin? Well, this company really began when my brokerage team started looking for a better commercial real estate CRM.

 Flexibility.
 CRM after CRM didn't fit our business process, which is what drove the endless search.
-What we didn't realize until much later (after we began selling the app) was how many different approaches to commercial real estate brokerage exist.
+What we didn't realize until much later was how many different approaches to commercial real estate brokerage exist.
 Users had been cramming their business models into rigid software for years; resulting in much frustration.
 How many of us have used fields labeled for other items to track additional sales comps, buyer, or tenant criteria?

 CRM + Pipeline Management.
 What did you do about multiple sale comps for a property?
 Properties trade more than once during a broker's career, yet most CRE CRM’s aren’t designed to accept multiple comps.
 Other examples abound.
 How about tracking your pipeline, commissions, and your clients?
 Spreadsheets, sticky notes, legal pads?
 We used them all; add in your browser for a variety of resources, throw in the resource-hog desktop CRM, plus an underwriting tool.
 Lastly, mix in a document generator and a packaging solution.
 It made for a major navigation and usability problem.
 Unfortunately, the existing options in the marketplace were too limited (and still largely are) if you needed to track all of that with ease.